-America’s nonprofit sector employs the third largest workforce of any of the 18 industries into which statistical authorities divide the American economy.
+America’s nonprofit sector employs the third largest workforce and generating the third largest payroll of any of the 18 industries into which statistical authorities divide the American economy.
+As of 2017, nonprofits employed 12.5 million FTE workers—more than all branches of manufacturing combined, and behind only retail trade and accommodation and food services.
 What is more, it is adding employment at a rate that exceeds that of the country’s business sector.
 Yet, due to the way national economic data are kept, these facts are unknown to most policymakers—as well as to most leaders in the nonprofit sector itself.

 To ensure these data can be more readily available to a much broader array of users, the Center has created Nonprofit Works.
-With this site, users can now not only access these U.S. nonprofit employment, establishment, and wage data on the national, state, county, and industry levels, but can also place those data into context by comparing nonprofits to their counterparts in other sectors, as well as assess the demand for the services provided by the nonprofit sector by looking at corresponding population and income data from the U.S. Census Bureau and other sources.
+With this site, users can now not only access these U.S. nonprofit employment, establishment, and wage data on the national, state, county, and industry levels, but can also place those data into context by comparing nonprofits to their counterparts in other sectors, compare nonprofits to the five largest for-profit industries, and assess the demand for the services provided by the nonprofit sector by looking at corresponding population and income data from the U.S. Census Bureau and other sources.

 We believe that making these data available can have a powerful transformative impact on how nonprofits are perceived, and therefore on the support they can garner for their important work.
 In particular, we believe that access to these data will:

 Data are currently available at the state and county level for the years 1990-2017.
 National data are available beginning in 2007.

 Nonprofit Works was made possible by the generous support of the Charles Stewart Mott Foundation.